persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check the Kriging result window :
+    - check the Kriging result window:

       .. image:: /developer_manual/validation/kriging_result.png
           :align: center

-      - left side : 2 variables in the list view
+      - left side: 2 variables in the list view
-      - right side, tabs : Results - Adequation - Validation - Parameters - Model
+      - right side, tabs: Results - Adequation - Validation - Parameters - Model
       - when changing the variable, the tabs are updated
-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
       - check tables are well drawn
-      - Validation tab has 3 tabs : Analytical, Test sample, K-Fold
+      - Validation tab has 3 tabs: Analytical, Test sample, K-Fold

         .. image:: /developer_manual/validation/kriging_validation_result.png
             :align: center

-    - right click on the kriging item : choose 'Convert metamodel into physical model'
+    - right click on the kriging item: choose 'Convert metamodel into physical model'

       - a new item kriging appears in the tree view
       - click on its sub-item named 'Definition'